denoland/std/node/README.md

 ### Deprecated

-These builtins are deprecated in NodeJS v13 and will probably not be polyfilled:
+These builtins are deprecated in Node.js v13 and will probably not be polyfilled:

 - domain
 - freelist